replit/nixpkgs-replit/pkgs/poetry/README.md

   d.
 The site package directory
 within `PYTHONUSERBASE`: `$HOME/$REPL_SLUG/.pythonlibs/lib/python3.10/site-packages` is added to the `PYTHONPATH` variable so it gets into python's module search path.
-  e.
-The `POETRY_VIRTUALENVS_CREATE` is set to false to instruct poetry not to create a virtual environment
+  e. `POETRY_VIRTUALENVS_CREATE` is set to false to instruct poetry not to create a virtual environment

 ## Known Issue